 - The Financial Aid & Scholarship Department electronically certifies PLUS loans.
 The PLUS award is subject to a credit decision by the Department of Education.
 If a PLUS loan is added to a student's award package, it does not guarantee loan approval.

 - After final approval, the Department of Education will transmit the PLUS funds electronically to the school.
 PLUS funds are applied toward any outstanding charges on the student's account.
 Excess funds will be mailed to the parent borrower.
-Disbursement begins the Wednesday prior to the start of each term.
+Disbursement begins 10 days prior to the start of each term.
 The student must be enrolled in at least six units for funds to disburse.